 (b) Calibrate the FDM with each engine rebuild or if there are concerns with the accuracy of the density or flow measurements.

 (c) Check the flow rate calibration using the method described in 8.3.2.1.
 Verify the density measurement for relative accuracy by filling the FDM with a fluid of known density.

-8.3.3 TemperatureMeasurement Locations:
+8.3.3 Temperature-Measurement Locations: